On this page

 In most cases, you don't need to drain the pool to repair or replace lights.
 Pool lights are designed to be serviced underwater, and professionals have the tools and expertise to handle repairs without draining the pool.
 However, partial draining may be necessary if the light fixture is in a hard-to-reach area or requires extensive repairs.

-The time required for pool light repair depends on the issue.
-Replacing a bulb or gasket typically takes 1–2 hours.
-Replacing a light fixture or repairing wiring may take 2–4 hours.
+The time required depends on the issue.
+Replacing a bulb or gasket typically takes 1-2 hours.
+Replacing a light fixture or repairing wiring may take 2-4 hours.
 The process may take longer if additional issues are discovered during the repair.
-A professional can provide a more accurate timeline based on your specific situation.